TollyH/AssEmbly/Documentation/Language.md

 MAC Number, 678
 MVQ rg1, Number
 ; rg1 is now 678

+MAC Inst, ICR rg1
+Inst
+; rg1 is now 679

+MAC Inst, ADD rg1, 6
+Inst
+; rg1 is now 685
 ```

-The first line here results in an error, as a macro with a name of `Number` hasn't been defined yet (macros don't apply retroactively). `MVQ rg0, Number` gets replaced with `MVQ rg0, 345`, setting `rg0` to `345`. `MVQ rg1, Number` gets replaced with `MVQ rg1, 678`, as the `Number` macro was redefined on the line before, setting `rg1` to `678`.
+The first line here results in an error, as a macro with a name of `Number` hasn't been defined yet (macros don't apply retroactively). `MVQ rg0, Number` gets replaced with `MVQ rg0, 345`, setting `rg0` to `345`. `MVQ rg1, Number` gets replaced with `MVQ rg1, 678`, as the `Number` macro was redefined on the line before, setting `rg1` to `678`. `Inst` gets replaced with `ICR rg1`, incrementing `rg1` by `1`, therefore setting it to `679` (macros can contain spaces and can be used to give another name to mnemonics, or even entire instructions, as seen in the last example).

-Note that macros cannot contain spaces, commas, unclosed quotes (`"`), characters before or after opening and closing quotes respectively, and surrounding whitespace will be ignored.
-Macros with string literals containing escape characters will have the escape characters resolved **before** the macro is inserted.
+Note that macro definitions ignore many standard syntax rules due to each operand being interpreted as literal text.
+Both operands can contain whitespace, and the second operand may contain commas.
 They are case sensitive, and macros with the same name but different capitalisation can exist simultaneously.
+Be aware that aside from a **single** space character separating the `MAC` mnemonic from its operands, leading and trailing whitespace in either of the operands will not be removed.
+Macros can also contain quote marks, which will not be parsed until they are inserted as part of a replacement.

 ### `IMP` — File Importing